Most ERP implementations fail before they start.

 Document configuration decisions and create user process documentation.
 Record why you configured things certain ways so future administrators understand the reasoning.
 Create user guides that explain how to perform common tasks in the new system.

 Conduct end-to-end testing using real business scenarios.
 Process sample orders from entry through fulfillment and invoicing.
-Run month-end close procedures.
-Test integrations under realistic data volumes.
+Run month-end close procedures in the test environment before go-live.

 Perform user acceptance testing with people who’ll use the system daily.
 They’ll find usability issues and workflow problems that project teams miss.

 Train users in waves.
 Start with super-users who’ll support their departments, then train broader user groups.
-Use hands-on exercises with realistic scenarios, not just classroom presentations of system features.
+Use hands-on exercises with realistic scenarios, not classroom presentations of features.

 Pick your go-live timing carefully.
 Avoid month-end, quarter-end, or your busiest operational periods.
 Give yourself room for issues without creating business crises.